Our family of four moved into a much smaller home last year and we love it. Our new house is cozy and functional.

 Don’t be afraid to do your own problem-solving.
 Sometimes even small changes can make a huge difference.
 Here are a few creative solutions to get you started:

-- Spend some time planning out your bedroom closets and buy organizer systems to maximize your closet space.
+- Spend some time planning out your bedroom closets and buy organizer systems to maximize closet space.

 - Need more space in the garage?
 Try hanging bikes and seasonal items overhead to free up floor space.